sharanramjee/TensorFlow-plant-and-animal-cell-image-classifier/README.md

 # Credits

-Credit goes to [Xblaster](https://github.com/xblaster) for the base code that enabled me to create the Inception v3 model.
+Credit goes to [Xblaster](https://github.com/xblaster) for the base/boilerplate code that enabled me to create the Inception v3 model.